hummingbot/hummingbot/documentation/docs/strategies/perpetual-market-making.md

 ## 📝 Summary

-Perpetual market making allows Hummingbot users to market make on supported derivatives exchanges.
-The strategy has position management features to make managing positions easier and remove the need to interact with the derivative exchange manually.
+This strategy allows Hummingbot users to run a market making strategy on a single trading pair on a perpetuals swap (`perp`) order book exchange.

-Like pure market making strategy, it keeps placing limit buy and sell orders on the order book and waits for other participants (takers) to fill its orders.
+Similar to the `pure_market_making_strategy`, it keeps placing limit buy and sell orders on the order book and waits for other participants (takers) to fill its orders.
+Since outstanding perpetual swap positions are created after fills, the strategy has a number of parameters to determine when positions are closed to take profits and prevent losses.

 ## 🏦 Exchanges supported

 [`perp` exchanges](/exchanges/#perp)

-## 👷 Maintainer
+## 👷 Maintenance

-Open
+* Release added: [0.36.0](/release-notes/0.36.0/) by CoinAlpha
+* Maintainer: CoinAlpha

 ## 🛠️ Strategy configs